Ridhwana/rails/guides/source/active_record_callbacks.md

 [`around_update`]: https://api.rubyonrails.org/classes/ActiveRecord/Callbacks/ClassMethods.html#method-i-around_update
 [`before_update`]: https://api.rubyonrails.org/classes/ActiveRecord/Callbacks/ClassMethods.html#method-i-before_update

-WARNING. `after_save` runs both on create and update, but always _after_ the more specific callbacks `after_create` and `after_update`, no matter the order in which the macro calls were executed.
+WARNING.
+The `after_save` callback is triggered on both a create and update.
+However, it consistently executes after the more specific callbacks `after_create` and `after_update`, regardless of the sequence in which the macro calls were made.

 ### Destroying an Object